anan44/it-starts-with-clojure/materials/1-first-things-first/1-introduction.md

 materials available in comparison to many other languages.
 This is obviously expected,
 since Clojure is not as mainstream as Python, Java or JavaScript.
-But the other thing I noticed was that most of the material available is rather academic on their approach and focus strongly on Function Programming (FP), instead of how to build things on Clojure.
+But the other thing I noticed was that most of the material available is rather academic on their approach, and they tended to focus strongly on Function Programming (FP) instead of how to build things on Clojure.

 I found this quite annoying since even though I was interested in FP, my primary interest was to start building actual things with Clojure.